Notes of a Moroccan Infidel

-Reactions and Reviews
+Reactions and reviews

 The book was a commercial success in Morocco, and received mixed reactions from the Moroccan public, press and intellectuals between praise and attack.

 The general theme of the book, a journey from Islam to atheism, is the main point that made it controversial.
 Some critics were opposed to its publication, because it would "spread atheism" in their opinion.
 Other critics considered that publishing such books is "acceptable" as a way to "listen to opposite views", to "study the phenomenon of atheism in Moroccan society", and "understand its psychological underpinnings" and the "pretexts for it used by atheists", which would be "useful for researchers" into these topics.
 It also "debunks the claims of persecution against those who leave Islam in Morocco, an Islamic country".

 Al Ayyam newspaper, which interviewed the author, citing some of the most interesting passages from the book, wrote that the review "is not a call to atheism" but "an attempt to listen to a contrary point of view" since "Islam calls for accepting others even if we disagree with them".
 The paper also cited a study that estimated the percentage of non-believers in Morocco to 7%, and considered Hicham Nostik as one of if not "the most famous atheist in Morocco".

 The French-Moroccan magazine Le360, in a review of the literary work of Nostik, praised the book, citing its use of the "delicious Moroccan language", and added that it is "funny", "it makes people think", and "is full of humanism".
 "It is an ode, not to atheism or agnosticism, but to humanism", it specified.

+Tunisian writer Kamel Riahi in an article review of the book, praised its first half, and compared it to famous autobiographies in the Arabic-speaking world, such as For Bread Alone by Mohamed Choukri.
+The second half of the book though, in his opinion, was less original and authentic, and "repeated clichés about terrorists and their stories".
+Riahi added that, "despite its importance", this memoir is likely to be ignored by critics and academics, for two main reasons: its language which diverges from Standard Arabic, and would therefore limit its exposure mainly to non-academic Moroccan audience, and its title which "some may find repulsive and vulgar".

 Moroccan sociologist and anthropologist Abdellah Charef opposed the exhibition of this book in the Casablanca Book Fair, and expressed the view that it "does not deserve to be there", since it "has nothing to do with intellect or culture", and "offends the Islamic beliefs of Moroccans".
 He criticized the Moroccan Ministry of Culture for not opposing the publication of such a book which tries to "destroy the underpinnings of Islam" in Moroccan society.